orchest/orchest/README.md

 - Integrate commonly used data-sources.
 - Easily define your custom runtime environment.
 - Version your pipelines through Git.
+- Run your pipelines on a cron-like schedule.

 Check out the [overview](https://orchest.readthedocs.io/en/stable/getting_started/overview.html) in our docs!